 Thank you again for making the (event name) so wonderful!
 We look forward to you joining us for our next event!

-Add the recipient’s name in the subject line to add that personal touch that will incline them to open up the email.
-You can conduct some A/B testing to see exactly what subject lines will get users to open your email and strategize your findings into your next post-event email.
+Add the recipient’s name in the subject line to add that personal touch that will incline them to open the email.
+You can conduct A/B testing to see exactly what subject lines will get users to open your email and strategize your findings into your next post-event email.

 Additionally, make sure to optimize your subject line for readability across devices; email applications on mobile phones usually cut subject lines short.
 Aim to have your subject line be 50 characters or less.

 With the help of the right video technology software, any thank you email after an event can be one that makes an impact.
 Look for platforms like Hubilo that have a carefully designed email marketing engine that assists in sending post-event emails.
 You can send out surveys as well as personalized emails with data readily available to check your email insights.
 With email engines like Hubilo’s you have the ability to customize your email to your company or event’s branding.
 Thanks to custom branding in your thank-you email, recipients will be reminded of the event and how much they learned and experienced.